cyril279/cyril279.github.io/pantheNOT/README.md

 Pantheon, a gnome-dependent desktop-environment, works brilliantly with its parent distribution 'Elementary OS'. <- no surprise there
 I don't like ubuntu-based anything, so I would rather eat beets than run Elementary.
-The inherent challenges of this type of upstream dependency (budgie, deepin, pantheon) result in a product that is significantly less distribution-agnostic than independent DE's (xfce, gnome, plasma).
+GNOME-based Pantheon is not as distribution-agnostic as other DE's (xfce, gnome, plasma).
-Hence the lack of an official Pantheon 'spin' on any of my favorite Distributions.

-## Gnome apps over a Pantheon session on an unintended distribution
+## A Pantheon session over a GNOME base, on an unintended distribution

 Pros
 - Fluid, beautiful and gentle on the resources